 There are multiple reasons why a company might choose to be placed into Members Voluntary Liquidation.
 Below we explore some of the most common.

 - The company is looking to bring an end to trading as shareholders require an appropriate exit strategy.
-As they may be able to obtain a tax-efficient release of their capital under entrepreneurial relief, the MVL could be more tax beneficial.
-There may also be HMRC Entrepreneurs’ Relief (now also known as Business Asset Disposal Relief) to take into consideration.
+As they may be able to obtain a tax-efficient release of their capital under Business Asset Disposal Relief (formerly Entrepreneurs Relief), and so the MVL could be more tax beneficial.

 - It can be used as a tool to re-organise a group of companies, as it is an easy way of closing them down.